gpoell/qmul-rbh-gui/README.md

 [Python Sockets](https://docs.python.org/3/library/socket.html#) are used as the primary network interface for communicating with the Esp32 server.
 The Helpful Articles section contains additional resources that explain how these work in more detail, so the rest of this section explains how sockets are implemented within this application to communicate with the ESP32 server.

-Every command sent to the server is managed by a unique thread that contains a unique connection which is responsible for sending and receiving data specific to that command.
+Every command sent to the server is managed by a separate thread that contains a unique connection responsible for sending and receiving data specific to that command.
 The EspClient component (EspClient.py) handles a majority of the functionality for connecting to the server, sending data, receiving data, and closing the connection.
-These methods are utilized by Tactile Sensor (TactileSensor.py) and Motor (L9110HMotor.py) components to perform their respective functions (e.g. reading tactile data or moving the gripper) with their respective clients.
+Thes EspClient is inherited by the Tactile Sensor (TactileSensor.py) and Motor (L9110HMotor.py) components to establish connections with the server and perform their respective functions (e.g. reading tactile data or moving the gripper).

 The process for communicating with the server through sockets is generally the same:
 1. Connect to the server